 Turks and Caicos

 Semester on South Caicos IslandIn conjunction with the School for Field Studies (SFS), students spend a semester abroad on South Caicos Island, located between the Bahamas and the Dominican Republic.
 The SFS Center for Marine Resource Studies focuses students on issues of tropical marine ecology, principles of resource management, and environmental policy and socioeconomic values through a case study approach and fieldwork, as well as a directed research project.
 Students live three or four to a room in a rustic former hotel.

-Other ProgramsUnits other than USC College that offer semester and year international study programs for undergraduates include the Annenberg School for Communication & Journalism (see here and here), the School of Architecture (see this section), the Marshall School of Business, and the Viterbi School of Engineering.
+Other ProgramsUnits other than Dornsife College of Letters, Arts and Sciences that offer semester and year international study programs for undergraduates include the Annenberg School for Communication & Journalism (see here and here), the School of Architecture (see here), the Marshall School of Business (see here) and the Viterbi School of Engineering (see here).

 International Summer SessionThe International Summer Session features a number of overseas courses each year for undergraduates.
 Programs have included:

 USC Dornsife College of Letters, Arts and Sciences Problems Without PassportsThe Dornsife College of Letters, Arts and Sciences offers a number of faculty-led, short-term courses that focus on a specific transnational program and involve time spent in the area of study.
 In summer 2011 there will be Problems Without Passports programs to Belize, Brazil, Cambodia, England, Guam, Palau and Kazakhstan.